muhammadrefa/tele4642-project/docs/Background.md

 Why use SNACK?
 ------------------

-The advantages in using SNACK for the employer are:
+The advantages of using SNACK for the employer are:
-- The employees in the Social Media department will have unlimited access to social media services
+- Employees working in the Social Media department will have unlimited access to social media services
-- The employees in other department will have time-limited access to social media services
+- Employees in other departments will have time-limited access to social media services
-  - They can access a service for an hour, before getting blocked for another hour
+  - Services can be accessed for an hour, before getting blocked for another hour
-  - The blocking will be done per service (e.g. blocked from accessing X/Twitter does not mean blocked from accessing Facebook) which can be useful to see how addicted the employee in accessing the social media
+  - The blocking will be done per service (e.g. blocked from accessing X/Twitter does not mean blocked from accessing Facebook) which can be useful to identify the social media habits of employees
 - Access to productivity services are not affected

-Thanks to SNACK, the employer have their employee less slacking, and the employee still have their 'snack' which is accessing social media services.
+Thanks to SNACK, the employer will no longer have to manually monitor their employees to maintain the office's productivity levels.
+Furthermore, employees can still enjoy their social media 'snack' during lunch or break times.
 Happy employer, ~~(hopefully)~~ happy employee.

 - - -